pydatadelhi/blog/_posts/2019-07-23-Supporting-sponsors-for-pydata-2019-conference.md

 </center>
 <br>

-They are accompanied by [**Sketch**](https://www.sketch.com/), who provide an ultimate design tool,  entirely vector-based and focused on user interface design at a fraction of the price of Photoshop.
+They are accompanied by [**Sketch**](https://www.sketch.com/),who provide an ultimate design tool,  entirely vector-based and focused on user interface design at a fraction of the price of Photoshop.

 <br>
 <center>